Marlin-DE200/Marlin-DiscoEasy200/README.md

 The intention is to support all Dagoma versions of the DiscoEasy200 including:

+* Screen / No screen (Dagoma screen is assumed - other screens may be supported in the future)
 * Bicolor
 * Extruder+ (with a filament sensor)
-* No screen (Dagoma screen is assumed - other screens may be supported in the future)
 * Black thermistor (white is assumed)
-* Trapezoidal z-screws
+* Expert pack - Trapezoidal z-screws
 * XL
 * English, French & German languages
-* Arc support (G2/G3)

-The configuration settings for these options have been taken directly from the Dagoma soure code and should work, however the author has only tested the stock+LCD+White Thermistor version.
+The configuration settings for these options have been taken directly from the Dagoma soure code and should work.

-All these standard Dagoma options are built automatically.
+All these standard Dagoma options are built automatically based on common configuration settings, so all functionality tested on the author's stock+LCD+White Thermistor DE200 should work fine on these other variants.

+Every combination of the above are compiled automatically for each formal release.

 In addition, several selected community enhancements are also supported as options: